Seawall repair – as much as you might want to do it yourself – is not something you want to attempt yourself.

 Cracks in your sea wall

 You probably found this article because you noticed some small cracks in your seawall.
+And that seawall repair might be in your future.

 If you noticed a crack in the wall of your house, what would you do?